-Water coming from top rear of unit during filling:
+Water coming from the top rear of the unit during filling:

-- Water tank is being overfilled.
-Do not fill carafe above "Max Fill" line.
+- The water tank is being overfilled.
+Do not fill the carafe above the "Max Fill" line.

 - If using a separate water decanter, use less water – only fill to the "Max" line on the water filter handle in the water tank.

 Leaking water from bottom of unit during brewing: